 To be honest, at first, I wasn't quite sure what to associate with the above title, especially with 'evangelist'.
 So it was all the more exciting when the speaker entered the stage casually with his shirt, jeans and sneakers.
 After just 5 minutes I knew what the title is all about.
 It's hard to describe, but you immediately felt inspired and motivated without being taught or convinced of anything.

 Appropriate Disregard of the Impossible

 In the beginning, there was an introduction to human behaviour that we rather identify mistakes than emphasise positive aspects.
 It is a kind of negative bias that decelerates innovation.
 In his opinion, everyone is creative, so that all that needs to be done is to promote new mindsets and to reduce the unconscious avoidance of negative outcomes.
 This simplifies the pursuit of ideas despite given risks.

-Besides, questions which challenge the impossible and the status quo should be asked much more frequently.
-Ask yourself and others ‘what if…?’, even if it may sound ridiculous.
+Besides, questions which challenge the impossible and the status quo should be asked more frequently.
+Ask yourself and others 'what if...?', even if it may sound ridiculous.
 Do not contradict immediately, feed the ideas, encourage these projects, grant time, and see what results.
-Regardless of the result, there is a learning factor that should be emphasised.
-And yes, even failed projects should be rewarded to create an environment in which everyone feels safe to take risks to a certain extent.
+Regardless of the outcome, there is a learning factor that should be emphasised.
+Yes, even failed projects should be rewarded to create an environment in which everyone feels safe to take certain risks.

 Asking questions is an essential part of Google.
 So there is a regular meeting, just for this purpose.
 A team introduces a recently launched product; an occurred problem or something similar.
 Anyone can submit questions in advance; the most popular questions are discussed in plenary.